History of swimming: Olympic era

 The Olympics in 1904 in St. Louis included races over 50 yd, 100 yards, 220 yd, 440 yards, 880 yd and one mile (1.6 km) freestyle, 100 yd backstroke and 440 yd breaststroke, and the 4x50 yards freestyle relay (see also Swimming at the 1904 Summer Olympics).
 These games differentiated between breaststroke and freestyle, so that there were now two defined styles (breaststroke and backstroke) and freestyle, where most people swam Trudgen.
 These games also featured a competition to plunge for distance, where the distance without swimming, after jumping in a pool, was measured.

 In 1908, the world swimming association Fédération Internationale de Natation Amateur (FINA) was formed.

-Women were first allowed to swim in the 1912 Summer Olympics in Stockholm, competing in freestyle races.
+In both America and England, women in the 1910s and 1920 pushed back against restrictions on what women swimmers could wear.
+These swimming suffragettes changed public opinion on women's involvement in swimming, including the admission of women in the 1912 Summer Olympics in Stockholm, competing in freestyle races.
 In the 1912 games, Harry Hebner of the United States won the 100 m backstroke.
 At these games Duke Kahanamoku from Hawaii won the 100 m freestyle, having learned the six kicks per cycle front crawl from older natives of his island.
 This style is now considered the classical front crawl style.
 The men's competitions were 100 m, 400 m, and 1500 m freestyle, 100 m backstroke, 200 m and 400 m breaststroke, and four by 200 m freestyle relay.
 The women's competitions were 100 m freestyle and four by 100 m freestyle relay.

 The Deutsche Lebens-Rettungs-Gesellschaft (DLRG) (German lifesaving organization) was established on October 19, 1913 in Leipzig after 17 people drowned while trying to board the cruise steamer Kronprinz Wilhelm.
 In the same year the first elastic swimsuit was made by the sweater company Jantzen.